Bone Anchored Hearing Aids (BAHA)

 What Are Bone Anchored Hearing Aids

-A bone-anchored hearing aid (BAHA) is a type of hearing aid which uses bone conduction of sound to deliver better hearing.
-BAHAs are primarily used for people who have conductive hearing losses and people with single-sided deafness.
-Sometimes, they are used for people who cannot wear traditional types of hearing aids.
+A Bone Anchored Hearing Aid (BAHA) is a type of hearing aid which uses bone conduction of sound to deliver better hearing.
+BAHAs are primarily used for people who have conductive hearing losses and people with single-sided deafness (unilateral hearing loss).
+Sometimes, they are used for people who cannot wear traditional types of hearing aids because of chronic infection, malformed ear canals or ears or absent ears.
 They are more expensive than traditional hearing aids, and their placement involves invasive surgery.
 As with any surgery, there is a risk of complications, although generally, any complications are usually minor.